Abba Ahimeir: Political activism

 In 1928, Ahimeir, along with Yehoshua Yeivin and famed Hebrew poet Uri Zvi Greenberg, became disillusioned with what they viewed to be the passivity of Labor Zionism and founded the Revisionist Labor Bloc as part of Ze’ev Jabotinsky’s Revisionist Zionist Movement.
 Ahimeir and his group were regarded by Revisionist Movement leaders as an implant from the Left whose political Maximalism and revolutionary brand of nationalism often made the Revisionist old guard uncomfortable.

 In 1930, Ahimeir and his friends established the underground movement Brit HaBirionim (The Union of Zionist Rebels) named for the Jewish anti-Roman underground during the first Jewish-Roman War.

 Brit HaBirionim was the first Jewish organization in Palestine to call for the independence and creation of a Jewish state in the region.
 The group formulated a series of protests directed against the Under-Secretary of State for the Colonies, Drummond Shiels, when he was on a visit to Tel-Aviv on October 9, 1930 calling for the end to the mandate.
 This was the first movement calling for independence by Jews in Palestine, and it would go on to have a major influence on other Jewish groups such as the Irgun and the Lehi.
 In 1931, Ahimeir also led a protest against the census of Palestine, which he urged his fellow Jews to refrain from partaking in, using the slogan al tippaqdu ("do not be counted").
+At the 1932 Hatzohar conference in Tel Aviv, Ahimeir said it was a disaster that Zionism "was educated and developed in line with the liberal point of view."